UP-macroecology/Keuth_RedListSDMs_2024/README.md

 *misc.
 Scripts:*

-*Script:* Simulation_nr_replicateruns.R: Here, I extract the number of replicated runs with a viable population size for every year from the simulation outputs.
+*Simulation_nr_replicateruns.R*: Here, I extract the number of replicated runs with a viable population size for every year from the simulation outputs.

 *Script:* text_labels_plots.R: This script contains text labels for various plots.